dsneddon00/Senior_Project-UTU_Cyber_CTF_Series/NanoCherryCTF/README.md

 ### Exploitation Path
 The user will access Sam-Sprinkles, Molly-Milk, and Bob-Boba to gain each password segment to access Chad-Cherry.
 Then they will use an exploitable nano binary to get to get to root.

+## Kill Switch
+The kill switch present on the machine was a malicious piece of code I wrote and obfuscated in bash.
+It bricks the machine by removing as many root directories as possible and attempts to write null bytes onto every file it can.
+It will render the machine useless upon being ran.